 How It Started

-Later he presented a slide of his glowing fish at a conference, where it captured the interest of a fish produce company.
-Seeing its value in the fish sales market, they agreed to fund the professor’s experiments in exchange for use of his techniques.The rest, as they say, is history.
+Later he presented a slide of his glowing fish at a conference, where it captured the interest of a tropical fish production company.
+Seeing its value in the tropical fish retail market, they agreed to fund the professor’s experiments in exchange for use of his techniques.
+Using different colored jellyfish proteins allowed new colors to be produced.The rest, as they say, is history.

-Ethical concerns are just as great.
+The primary arguments against the fish are environmental and ethical concerns.
+There was fear that if genetically altered fish were released into local waterways they could harm the environment, or animals might consume them and suffer side effects.
 Many feel that selling genetic alerted fish is not only ethically wrong, but it sends the wrong message to children.
 Others feel that any alteration of a living creature is an abuse of the power we have over life and consider it nothing short of biological pollution.
 Still others express concerns that if glowing fish becomes popular, what will be next - glow in the dark cats and dogs?
 Where will the line be drawn?

 Meanwhile, proponents say the fish is completely safe, and is an attractive alternative to keeping colorful, but more expensive and difficult to care for, saltwater fish.
 They cite reports showing that no glow fish have been found in natural waters.
 The bright colors of the glow fish will actually make them easy prey in the wild if they do get out into natural waterways.

 The other advantage of glow fish over other forms of colored fish is that the glow fish is created in the egg, and the fish that hatch will reproduce naturally and pass the glow coloring on to their offspring.
 The dyed, painted, injected or otherwise artificially colored fish that are sometimes available in fish stores are actually harmed in the coloring process, the colors are not permanent and will gradually fade, and the colors to do not pass on to the offspring.